sghaskell/Clustered-Single-Value-Map-Visualization/README.md

 Dynamically set map view that contains all markers with the maximum zoom level possible when search finishes.
 (Default: Enabled)
 ###### Auto Fit & Zoom Delay (ms)
 Delay in milliseconds before triggering Auto Fit & Zoom.
 Increase if you get inconsistent behavior (Default: 500)
+###### Dashboard Refresh Interval
+Delay in seconds before refreshing the dasbhoard.
+WARNING - Refresh forces a full browser refresh on the entire dashboard.
+This is a workaround for a bug with the Custom Viz API tha does not honor panel or global SimpleXML refresh. (default: 0 - disabled)
 ###### Map Zoom
 Initial Zoom for map (Default: 6)
 ###### Center Lat